fslaktern/noters/WRITEUP.md

     }
 ```

-This one-character mistake (`id` vs `partial_note.id`) means that backlink checks are ineffective - you can delete a note even if another note references it.
-A dangling reference.
+This tiny mistake (`id` vs `partial_note.id`) means that backlink checks are ineffective, and you can delete a note even if another note references it.
+A dangling pointer.

 Additionally, `read_note()` in `app.rs` (line 112) fails to verify ownership for referenced notes.
 So if a user references a note they don't own, the system still resolves it.